Running with Docker

 Copy your .sql

 directory of your unzipped Docker configuration package.
-Make sure the file has the .sql
+Make sure the filename includes the .sql

 Docker will pick it up when it starts for the first time and restore the dump to your new database.